This guide shows you how to:

 - Apply 2D textures and attach 3D objects to detected faces

-An Apple device running iOS 11.0 or later (deployment target of iOS 10.0 or later required)
+- An ARKit-compatible Apple device running iOS 11.0 or later (deployment target of iOS 10.0 or later required)

 Using Augmented Faces

 The following steps use the Augmented Faces sample app to show you the critical tasks for configuring and building an app with Augmented Faces capabilities.

 - Clone or download the latest ARCore SDK for iOS from GitHub to obtain the sample app code.